microsoft/vscode-docs/docs/languages/java.md

 Support for Java in Visual Studio Code is provided through a wide range of [extensions](/docs/editor/extension-gallery.md).
 Combined with the power of core VS Code, these extensions give you a lightweight and performant code editor that also supports many of the most common Java development techniques.
 VS Code provides essential language features such as code completion, refactoring, linting, formatting, and code snippets along with convenient debugging and unit test support.
 VS Code can also integrate with tooling and frameworks such as Maven, Tomcat, Jetty, and Spring Boot.
 Leveraging the power of Visual Studio Code, Java developers get an excellent tool for both quick code editing and also the full debugging and testing cycle.
 It's a great choice for your Java work if you're looking for a tool which:

-- Is fast, lightweight, free, and open source
+- Is fast, lightweight, free, and open source.
-- Supports many other languages, not just Java
+- Supports many other languages, not just Java.
-- Helps start your Java journey without installing and learning a complex IDE
+- Helps start your Java journey without installing and learning a complex IDE.
-- Provides great microservices support including popular frameworks, container tooling and cloud integration
+- Provides great microservices support including popular frameworks, container tooling, and cloud integration.
-- Offers team-based collaboration features
+- Offers team-based collaboration features such as [Visual Studio Live Share](https://visualstudio.microsoft.com/services/live-share).
-- Improves your productivity through intellisense and other code-aware editing aids
+- Improves your productivity through IntelliSense and other code-aware editing features.

 This article will give you an overview of different capabilities of Visual Studio Code for Java developers.
 For a quick walkthrough of editing, running, and debugging a Java program with Visual Studio Code, see the [Java Tutorial](/docs/java/java-tutorial).